MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/windows-commands.md

 Set these values to that of the control character you wish to use.
 See [virtual key codes](/windows/win32/inputdev/virtual-key-codes) for a complete list.
 To disable a particular completion character in the registry, use the value for **space** (0x20) as it is not a valid control character.
 The type of value for this registry entry is [REG_DWORD](/windows/win32/sysinfo/registry-value-types), and can be specified by hexadecimal or decimal value.

-You can also enable or disable file and directory name completion per instance of a Command shell by running `cmd.exe` with the parameter `/F:ON` or `/F:OFF`.
-If name completion is enabled with the `/F:ON` switch, the two control characters used are `Ctrl-D` for directory name completion and `Ctrl-F` for file name completion.
+You can also enable or disable file and directory name completion per instance of a Command shell by running `cmd.exe` with the parameter and switch `/F:ON` or `/F:OFF`.
+If name completion is enabled with the `/F:ON` parameter and switch, the two control characters used are `Ctrl-D` for directory name completion and `Ctrl-F` for file name completion.
 User-specified settings take precedence over computer settings, and command-line options take precedence over registry settings.

 ## Command-line reference A-Z